Bone Mineral Density Test

 Do not take calcium pills or chewable tablets within 12 hours before the test.
 This includes TUMS® or other antacids.

-Do not wear clothes with metal such as buckles, rivets, buttons, zippers or underwire bras.
+Do not wear clothes with metal such as buckles, rivets, buttons, zippers or bras with underwires or clasps.

 During the Test